Not your story

 You run farther through the woods.

 You must find your car.
 You must leave, flee the woods and flee the damned.
 Flee the night sky itself.
 Run until the burlap of this midsummers night gives way and rips open to the gates of dawn.
 The light will drive away the summoned.
 It must.
 You will not make it to the car.
+You will not make it past the dark wall of trees.
+It does not keep the world out.
+It keeps them in, and now you as well.
 How close you get is not important to this story.
 No one could tell you how close you got, no one could tell you a thing.

 Your mind flares.
 Your eyes burn.
 Tear stained gaps into your soul, through which the blackness flows.
 It covers your heart, and fills you mouth.
 Settles in your stomach and stiffens your legs.
 You are no more.
-You are they.
-You are darkness.
+You are them.
+You are dark.
+Baptized in black.

-You were scared, and now you’re nothing.
+You were, Now you’re nothing.
 You are not important to this story.
 This story is theirs.